20251217 | Planetary boundaries, an invitation to innovate our way of thinking

 II.
 SAFE & JUST CITIES

-14.00 – 14.30: Selection of case studies and how Doughnut Economics and the planetary boundaries are being used in policy practice – Leonora Grcheva, DEAL
+13.55 – 14.30: Doughnut Economics: Planetary boundaries in policy practice in cities & regions – Leonora Grcheva, DEAL (presentation)

 14.30 – 15.00: Panel discussion with practice-oriented changemakers on the development and implementation of urban sustainability projects and policies – including Charlotte Prové, De Stadsacademie; Paul Vanderstraeten, BeDonut ; David Bassens, Urban studies Brussels